 What you do understand is that the woman's outpouring of love was the consequence, not the cause of her forgiveness.
 Her tears were merely the evidence.
 The Rabbi was not saying that her forgiveness was conditioned on her display of love.
 That would contradict the parable and his entire message and ministry.
-Her love is the fruit of her experience with the Master.
+What could evoke such costly love?
+Costly forgiveness?
+Her love is simply the fruit of her experience with the Master.
 She loved the Master much.